rydmike/flex_color_picker/README.md

 ),
 ```

-As can be seen below, now the selected color in the dialog changes the `AppBar`'s color as you select color in
+As can be seen below, now the selected color in the dialog changes the `AppBar`'s color as you change color
-the dialog and cancelling it restores the `AppBar`'s color as well, **pretty cool!**
+in the dialog, if you select the color, it is kept and cancelling it restores the `AppBar`'s color as well,
+**pretty cool!**

 You can connect the color picking interaction to theme colors and modify your application's theme color
 values interactively as well, but that goes beyond the scope of this example.